HolmesProcessing/Holmes-Documentation/rst/components/holmes-gateway/installation.rst

     "MaxUploadSize":     200
   }

-In addition to the regular config files Holmes-Gateway requires RSA keys to provide its services.
+In addition to the regular config files, Holmes-Gateway requires RSA keys to provide its services.
 The structure explained above requires these for security reasons.